-|Estimated Study Completion Date :||December 2015|
+|Estimated Study Completion Date :||March 2019|

 Experimental: Nilotinib with Ruxolitinib

 Participants will remain on the same dose of nilotinib they have been receiving prior to enrollment on the trial.
 This will range from 300 mg PO BID to 400 mg PO BID.